-- V Approximately £4862 stg pa - T 2 years, may be extended for a third year. - C Unmarried Australian citizens aged between 19 and 25 who have an honours degree or equivalent.
-Applications close in August each year with The Secretary, University of Sydney, NSW 2006.
+- V Approximately \$15,000 pa and fees - T 2 years, may be extended for a third year. - C Unmarried Australian citizens aged between 19 and 25 who have an honours degree or equivalent.
+Applications close in September each year with The Secretary, University of Sydney, NSW 2006.